-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 54% and 52% of our consolidated revenue for the three months ended March 31, 2010 and 2009, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 20% and 21% of the combined consolidated and unconsolidated revenue for the three month periods ended March 31, 2010 and 2009, respectively.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 56% and 51% of our consolidated revenue for the three months ended September 30, 2010 and 2009, respectively, and 55% and 51% for the nine months ended September 30, 2010 and 2009, respectively.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 20% of the combined consolidated and unconsolidated revenue for each of the three and nine month periods ended September 30, 2010 and 2009.
 In addition, twelve medical office buildings ("MOBs") owned by LLCs in which we hold various non-controlling equity interests, include or will include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.
 For additional disclosure related to our relationship with UHS, please refer to Note 2 to the condensed consolidated financial statements-Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions.